HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/partitions-file-systems-carving/ext.md

 * Extra space between inodes (256 - inode size, usually = 100)
 * A data block pointed to by file\_acl in inode

-Can be used to store anything as a users attribute if name starts with "user".

-Data can ne hidden this way.
+Can be used to store anything as a users attribute if the name starts with "user".
+So data can be hidden this way.

 Extended Attributes Entries